 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Mississippi is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Mississippi is no different.

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under Mississippi landlord-tenant law.

 - Maintenance.
 Maintain the dwelling unit including the plumbing, and heating and cooling system.
 They should be in the same condition as at the inception of the lease, unless the plumbing, heating and/or cooling system is damaged as a result of the deliberate or negligent actions of the tenant.